 “Identity politics of this sort leads us, when confronted with a social conflict, to ask a familiar question: ‘What’s the politically progressive position on this?’
 This approach to social issues betrays a troubling narcissistic displacement: rather than analyze the social issue on its own merits, the political identitarian uses the issue as a way to assert his own persona.
 At worst, the social stakes of the issue are just a means to the end of his self image—what matters is what his position on the issue says about him.”
 [Political Identity as Identity Politics; Richard Thompson Ford]

-When taken to the extreme for any group, identitarian politics results in monolithic positions that are unproductive and degenerate into verbal rock-throwing.
-Speakers on both ends of the political spectrum do a lot of speaking but not a lot of listening–because listening might require a change of position that would threaten the group’s identity.
+When taken to the extreme for any group, identitarian politics results in monolithic positions that degenerate into verbal rock-throwing and produce nothing.
+Speakers on both ends of the political spectrum do a lot of speaking, but not a lot of listening–because listening might require a change of position that would threaten the group’s identity.

 What if politics became less about people (one’s idols, statues or favorite team) and more about ideas?
 What if we had monuments to ideas–the Constitution, the Declaration of Independence, Thomas Paine’s Common Sense, the Federalist Papers–instead of people: Would we be tearing those down too?

 Until political discourse becomes more about ideas and less about your ancestors, where you grew up or what news station you watch, we will remain stuck in the political quagmire that we see displayed in Congress.
 Some say the ultra-left are responsible for the emergence of the ultra-right (and visa versa).
 Is this stark division reversible or have we returned forever to the time of skins and clubs, where the strongest and meanest survive?
 We need to return to the foundational principle that we are a people who use productive, civil speech to build a better republic.
 If not, we create our own destiny, which is the kind of violence we saw in Charlottesville last weekend.